dhmmasson/testDrivenDevelopment/ProjectManagement/TestDrivenDevelopment/Test-Driven-Development.md

 - **id**: a unique number in your testSuite
 - **feature**: the feature your are testing, this should be the exact name that is passed to the ```-o``` option. e.g. ```maxAlt```
 - **milestone**: the number of the milestone corresponding to the feature you are testing.
-For Grouping purposes in the output
+For Grouping purposes in the output. (deprecated use milestone:1,2,3,4 to group the tests)
 - **mode**:
 	- feature: test with the -o set to the given feature
 	- full: generate the full report and parse it to find the feature in the report (see [full report format](https://github.com/Estia-advanced-programming/pandora-public/wiki/Pandora#full-report)